benschaf/waste-schedule/TESTING.md

 ![screenshot](documentation/test-js-calendar-edit.png)

+⤴️ This is a screenshot of the test results in the console.

 There are three tests in total, sadly one of them is failing.

 I left the failing test in the codebase to demonstrate that I am not able to test the FullCalendar library or any functions that are dependent on it because I would have to mock the library, which is beyond the scope of this project.
 Consequently, I have only written tests for the two helper functions that were not dependent on FullCalendar.